 Renowned for its beautifully maintained paddock, Thirsk Racecourse has an idyllic country charm about it, yet it is a thoroughly modern venue with outstanding facilities; not least free Wi-Fi for everyone!
 Thirsk is ever popular across the generations and really is suitable for anyone, from the most seasoned racing ‘nut’ to the first time racegoer.

-Fast-forward into the summer months and there are numerous more opportunities to enjoy the exciting Thirsk action from amongst the charming and beautiful surrounds of one of the country’s prettiest racecourses.
-These include: Tuesday 20th June, featuring all the Royal Ascot action (broadcast live in between each Thirsk race); the self-explanatory Pennine Brewery Beer Festival Evening Meeting on Tuesday 18th July; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 28th July; and the summer highlight – Totepool Thirsk Summer Cup Day – will be on Saturday 5th August.
+Race forward to the summer months where there are more opportunities to enjoy the exciting Thirsk action from among the charming and beautiful surrounds of one of the country’s prettiest racecourses.
+These include: Tuesday 18th June, featuring all the Royal Ascot action (broadcast live in-between each Thirsk race); An evening in support of The ABF The Soldiers Charity on Saturday 11th May; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 26th July; and the summer highlight – The William Hill Thirsk Summer Cup Day, which will be run on Saturday 4th August.

-Encouraging families to make the most of the ‘kids go free’ value on offer, the Summer Cup Day action is rapidly proceeded by some wonderful Family Days, complete with lots of fun to keep the children entertained through the summer holidays, including Star Wars Family Day Tuesday 15th August; James Herriot All Creatures Great & Small Family Day Monday 21st August; and Pirates Family Day Friday 1st September.
+Encouraging families to make the most of the ‘kids go free’ value on offer, the Summer Cup Day action is rapidly followed by some wonderful Family Days, complete with lots of fun to keep the children entertained through the summer holidays and include the James Herriot All Creatures Great & Small Family Day on Friday 9th August; and Pirates Family Day on Friday 30th August.

 But, we save the best ‘til last!
-The season climaxes in a frenzy of fashion with the famed annual Thirsk Ladies’ Day, Saturday 9th September.
+A frenzy of fashion awaits, with the famed annual Thirsk Ladies’ Day on Saturday 7th September.
 And what a day this is – where fashion meets the flat and the girls (and boys) never disappoint!
-Colour, Champagne, hats, competitions, flirting and fun define this fabulous occasion, which never ever disappoints.
-One of the highlights of the North Yorkshire social calendar, it’s the day we all look forward to all season long and tickets sell fast, so be sure to book yours now!
+Colour, champagne, hats, competitions, flirting and fun define this fabulous occasion and is one of the highlights of the North Yorkshire social calendar.
+It’s the day we all look forward to all season long and tickets sell fast, so be sure to book yours now!

-A warm welcome awaits you at Thirsk in 2017 – where the racing, facilities and friendly staff will make your visit a winning one, whatever the outcome on the track itself.
-Get a day at Thirsk Races in your diary now!
+A warm welcome awaits you at Thirsk in 2019 – where the racing, facilities and friendly staff will make your visit a winning one, whatever the outcome on the track itself, you’ll enjoy your day with us at Thirsk Races.

 Racing on the present site at Thirsk began on 15 March 1855 on what was then the Thirsk Hall Estate of Squire Frederick Bell, and indeed remains in the Bell Family to this day.
 Royal patronage was first welcomed at Thirsk in 1895 when the Prince of Wales – the future King Edward VII – attended the autumn meeting, for which a special grandstand was built as the Royal Pavilion, which stood on the Racecourse for some thirty years.
 Thirsk Racecourse is also a ‘Classic’ venue having staged the 1940 renewal of the St. Leger Stakes (the world’s oldest classic race) which was won by the Aga Khan’s Turkham and ridden by the greatest jockey of that era, Sir Gordon Richards.